Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 - Record 1 contains the details above and more.

-- Record 2 is a request by Leonard Posner that his details are not communicated to the German Government via consular offices or via the International Red Cross.
+- Record 2 is a request by Leonard Posner that his details not be communicated to the German Government via consular offices or via the International Red Cross.

 - Order for Detention of Enemy Alien by the Commonwealth of Australia.